 Trócaire’s annual poetry competition, in association with Poetry Ireland, uses the arts to raise awareness about the leading global justice issues of our time.
 The annual competition is open for entries from mid-January to Easter each year, with an awards ceremony in the National Library of Ireland in May.

-An award ceremony for the winners takes place on Thursday 26th May at the National Library of Ireland.
+An award ceremony for the winners takes place at the end of May 2017 at the National Library of Ireland.

-The competition is open to young people and adults alike, at all stages in their writing careers.
+The competition is FREE to enter and open to young people and adults alike, at all stages in their writing careers.
 Many published poets have participated in the competition, such as Afric McGlinchey, Dairena Ní Chinnéide, Ann Joyce, Karen O’Connor, Wilma Kenny, Mary Turley-McGrath, Eleanor Hooker, Jane Clarke, Geraldine Mitchell, David Mohan and Breda Joy.

 There are six categories in the competition: two for adults and four for children and teens: published and non-published adult poets; first level junior and senior cycle students; and second-level junior and senior cycle students.